 There is also the case that a felony outside of Canada does not make someone inadmissible because that felony is not equivalent to a criminal offence in Canada.
-For example, possession of under 30 grams of marijuana is a felony in Arizona; in Canada, however, the same offence is treated as a summary offence.
-A person convicted of one summary offence is not considered criminally inadmissible to Canada.
+For example, possession of under 30 grams of marijuana is a felony in Arizona; however this offence would not result in inadmissibility to Canada (from October 2018 onward), given the legalization of marijuana across Canada.
 Preparation beforehand with a thorough knowledge of what is on your record and its equivalence to Canadian law will eliminate any surprises at the border and make for a less stressful trip.

 If the felony is equivalent to a criminal offence in Canada, different charges will have an effect on the likelihood of a successful application for TRP or CR.
 Even if you have not been convicted and may very well be innocent, an arrest for a crime means you will need to travel with documentation proving you are not inadmissible to Canada.
 This documentation needs to be proof of a favourable settlement or a “no conviction”, otherwise the Canadian border can refuse entry based on what is stated on your criminal record for the arrest.
 When immigration officers look an application for special permission either by TRP or CR, they are less likely to grant entrance to an applicant with multiple offenses on their record compared to an applicant with one misdemeanor.
 Their job is to assess that by granting this person entrance into Canada, the person have been effectively rehabilitated and does not pose a threat to the safety of the Canadian public.
 It is even more important for someone holding a complicated criminal record to make sure their application for entrance is completely in order.